Winter School on Feminism and Motherhood

 Geneeskunde

-The winter school on Feminism and Motherhood will reflect on the complicated but philosophically rich relation between feminism and motherhood.
-While famous second-wave feminists like Simone de Beauvoir publicly opposed motherhood, and many contemporary feminists still find it difficult to reconcile motherhood with their feminist convictions, other strands of feminism like black feminism have always pointed out the feminist potential of the experience of mothering.
-Rather than spelling out the complicated relation between feminism and motherhood directly, we will explore it through the topic of polymaternalism.
+The relationship between feminism and motherhood is complicated but fascinating.
+While famous Western feminists publicly opposed (the institution of) motherhood, and some contemporary feminists still find it difficult to reconcile motherhood with their feminist convictions, other critical thinkers like black and indigenous feminists, queer and crip scholars, have pointed out the emancipatory potential of the mothering practice.
+Rather than spelling out the complicated relation between feminism and motherhood directly, during this winterschool we will explore it through the topic of sense of agency in motherhood.
+Through guest lectures and discussions, and by reading and discussing mothering accounts in cultural expressions (e.g. literature, film...) we will explore the possible meanings of sense of agency in this context and the many factors influencing mothers’ sense of agency.

 6 ECTS credits are awarded upon successful completion of the programme.